FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_API_Doc.md

 ##### Parameters

+uid
-* uid:  **REQUIRED**, input parameter, need to be an Unique Id for this element, if not present will be server generated, if sent ATAK will try to update an existing geoObject.
+:  **REQUIRED**, input parameter, need to be a Unique Id for this element, if not present will be server generated, if sent `ATAK` will try to update an existing geoObject.
 Use `putGeoObject` instead.

+longitude
-* longitude: **REQUIRED**, the angular distance of the geoobject from the meridian of the greenwich, UK expressed in positive or negative float. (e.g -76.107.7998).
+: **REQUIRED**, the angular distance of the geoobject from the meridian of the greenwich, UK expressed in positive or negative float. (e.g. -76.107.7998).
 Remember to set the display of your TAK in decimal coordinates, where *West 77.08* is equal to '-77.08' in the API.

+latitude
-* latitude: **REQUIRED**, the angular distance of the geoobject from the earths equator expressed in positive or negative float. (e.g 43.855682).
+: **REQUIRED**, the angular distance of the geoobject from the earths equator expressed in positive or negative float. (e.g. 43.855682).

+attitude
-* attitude: **REQUIRED**, the kind of expected behavior of the GeoObject (e.g friendly, hostile, unknown).
+: **REQUIRED**, the kind of expected behavior of the GeoObject (e.g. friendly, hostile, unknown).
 Please see API documentation for a list of valid entries.

+how
-* how: the way in which this geo information has been acquired.
+: the way in which this geo information has been acquired.
 Please see API documentation for a list of valid entries.

+name
-* name: a string to ID the GeoObject on a map.
+: a string to ID the GeoObject on a map.

+bearing
-* bearing: since 1.7, the direction expressed in degrees (1-360).
+: since 1.7, the direction expressed in degrees (1-360).

+distance
-* distance: since 1.7, the distance in meters from the Lat/long.
+: since 1.7, the distance in meters from the Lat/long.

+timeout
-* timeout: the length, expressed in seconds until the point will stale out.
+: the length, expressed in seconds until the point will stale out.
 Default is 300 seconds or 5 minutes.

 ###### Example body